opencord/platform-install/docs/bootstrap_models_in_xos.md

-# How to add a TOSCA recipe to platform-install
+# TOSCA Development

-All the data model bootstrapping in XOS is done via TOSCA in platform install.
+TOSCA is typically used to provision the services loaded into CORD as part of some profile.
+This is a two-step process:
-There two ansible roles involved in that:
+(1) during the build stage, TOSCA templates are rendered using variables set in the `podconfig`, `scenario`, and `default` roles into fully qualified TOSCA recipes, and (2) as the last step of the deploy stage, these TOSCA recipes are onboarded into XOS (which provisions the service profile accordingly).
+These two steps are implemented by a pair of Ansible roles:

-- `cord-profile` responsible to generate the recipes
+- `cord-profile` responsible for generating the TOSCA recipes from templates
-- `xos-config` responsible for onboarding the recipes
+- `xos-config` responsible for onboarding the TOSCA recipes into XOS

-Here is a list of changes you'll need to make in order to add a new recipe to your profiles:
+The following describes how to create a new TOSCA template and make it available to provision CORD.
+This is done in the context of the profile you want to provision, where profiles are defined in `orchestration/profiles/<profilename>`.

-## Create a new template in `cord-profile`
+## Create a New Template

-You can create as many templates as needed under `/platform-install/roles/cord-profile/templates`.
+You can create as many templates as needed for your profile in directory `orchestration/profiles/<profilename>/templates`.
-These are ansible templates, and they use the `jinja2` syntax.
+There are also some platform-wide TOSCA templates defined in `/platform-install/roles/cord-profile/templates` but these are typically not modified on a profile-by-profile basis.

-For example a basic template can be `site.yml.j2`:
+These templates use the `jinja2` syntax, so for example, a basic template might be `site.yml.j2`:

 ```
 tosca_definitions_version: tosca_simple_yaml_1_0